 Bill is the current Programme Leader of the Degree Programme and specialises in policing and criminal justice.
 A former Senior Police Officer, having retired from Strathclyde Police in 2010 after 30 years' service.
 He held various positions including Deputy Manager of a multi-agency initiative designed to reduce gang violence across Glasgow.
 His research interests focus on policy transfer in international criminal justice - specifically violence prevention initiatives.
+My PhD research was an in-depth case study of the policy transfer of the Cincinnati Initiative to Reduce Violence (CIRV) to Glasgow.
 Bill is an academic advisor to the National Violence Prevention Board and worked with Northamptonshire Police as a Consultant to advise on the establishment of a violence reduction programme for gangs, building on his previous experience in the police in Glasgow and my PhD research.
-Bill has evaluated the effectiveness of Braveheart Industries (Street and Arrow Cafe) in Glasgow on behalf of the Scottish Violence Reduction Unit, and the Mobile Working Project for the police, which evaluated the roll out of mobile devices to officers replacing the paper notebooks.
+Bill has evaluated the effectiveness of Braveheart Industries (Street and Arrow Cafe) in Glasgow on behalf of the Scottish Violence Reduction Unit, and the Mobile

+Working Project for the police, which evaluated the roll out of mobile devices to officers replacing the paper notebooks.